Documentation

 return api_response

-Now that we've decorated our function with the @context_func decorator, we can call it from within a Jinja template.
+Now that we've decorated our function with the @template.function decorator, we can call it from within a Jinja template.
 In the following example, we'll call the load_data() function and use the result to generate a data model.

 cubes: